-The Commission adjudicates claims involving tax recovery, state employee workers' compensation, and alleged negligence by state officials or agencies
+The Commission adjudicates claims involving state employee workers' compensation and alleged negligence by state officials or agencies

-The Commission adjudicates claims involving tax recovery, state employee workers' compensation, and alleged negligence by state officials or agencies.
+The Commission adjudicates claims involving state employee workers' compensation and alleged negligence by state officials or agencies.

 Examples of claims the Commission adjudicates include negligent care, custody, or control of persons, personal property, or animals; professional malpractice; negligent operation or maintenance of a motor vehicle; and dangerous conditions on state-maintained highways or state controlled real property.

 These claims are payable from the Risk Management Fund.
 Damages are limited to $300,000 per claimant and $1,000,000 per occurrence.
 The Claims Commission also adjudicates contract claims involving the State.
 A full list of the areas over which the Claims Commission has jurisdiction can be found in T.C.A.
 9-8-307.

 In addition, the Commission determines eligibility of Criminal Injuries Compensation Fund claims that are transferred or appealed from Treasury Department's Division of Claims and Risk Management.

 To file an appeal complete the appropriate appeal form and mail the ORIGINAL completed form to the address listed.
 Appeals are not accepted electronically or by fax.

 Any appeal not properly completed will be returned and will not be considered filed until re-submitted.
 Once your appeal is received and filed in the Clerk’s office, you will be notified of the Division assigned and the Commissioner’s name and address.